2023-08-02 20:59:00

 The 10-year bond yield briefly rose 10 basis points to 4.12%, its highest level since November 2022.
 Yields on 30-year bonds also reached 4.2%, the highest level in nearly nine months.

-For the first time in about two and a half years, the U.S. Treasury Department has raised the size of medium- to long-term bond issuances for its quarterly auctions.
-It will issue 3-, 10- and 30-year bonds worth a total of $103 billion (about ¥14.74 trillion) at auction next week.
+For the first time in regarding two and a half years, the U.S. Treasury Department has raised the size of medium- to long-term bond issuances for its quarterly auctions.
+It will issue 3-, 10- and 30-year bonds worth a total of $103 billion (regarding ¥14.74 trillion) at auction next week.
 The size of the issuance, which totaled $96 billion, was up from last year and slightly above most dealer expectations.
 Demand is likely to be tested at the auction, with Fitch citing deteriorating finances as one of the reasons for the downgrade.

 “The downgrade comes at a slightly odd time, but the U.S. public finances are in a worrisome state,” said Tracy Cheng, portfolio manager at Brandywine Global Investments.
-The downgrades coincided with auctions, which could lead to higher term premiums and a steeper yield curve, he said.
+The downgrades coincided with auctions, which might lead to higher term premiums and a steeper yield curve, he said.

 The release of July’s ADP employment data provided further upward pressure on yields.
 According to statistics, the number of private sector employees increased by 324,000, exceeding the market forecast of an increase of 190,000.